-JWRight, he’s now an urchin.
+Right, he’s now an urchin.
 We’re seeing the same models over and over.
 And this happens with donkeys and little old ladies dressed in grey seated on a chair.
 As you go through the exhibition, and you notice these faces and bits and pieces, it’s like seeing this giant jigsaw puzzle.
 ‘This painting here was probably done by the same guy who did that other peasant family in the next gallery over.’
 It can be exciting, spotting the connections.

 Second, this exhibition and this catalog represent a groundbreaking attempt by the Kimbell and the San Francisco Fine Art Museums to provide at least tentative solutions to the mysteries of the Le Nain.
 Curators aren’t generally in the habit of making definitive declarations, but until more paintings, more documents, pop up, the catalog’s series of essays and its very complicated, nuanced investigations are probably going to be as close as we get to ‘definitive’ for some time.
 Even visitors to the exhibition get some of this research — in a single gallery loaded with charts and x-radiographs and photographed details, including the big map that tries to trace out all the connections amongst the 65 paintings by the Le Nain.

-But outside of this interesting look into how these paintings were made, why would the average museum-goer care?
+But outside of this interesting look into how these paintings were made, why would your average museum-goer care?

-JWWell, it’s risky.
-There are lovely paintings here.
-And influential ones, too — the Le Nain pretty much created public interest in painting impoverished families, families often viewed eating metaphoric meals meant to represent Holy Communion (the paintings are seen as very French Catholic).
+Well, it’s risky.
+There are lovely paintings here, terrific ones.
+And influential ones, too — the Le Nain pretty much created public interest in painting these impoverished families, families often viewed eating metaphoric meals meant to represent Holy Communion (the paintings are very French Catholic).
 But to be honest, the exhibition is most likely to appeal to art fans and historians.
-Most people have never heard of the Le Nain — they don’t have much drawing power.
+Most people have never heard of the Le Nain — the name doesn’t have much drawing power.

 So the museum’s purpose is really to lay out the pioneering research its done, stake its claim on what it’s discovered — and get a little more attention for these artists.
 Many museum-goers will simply ignore the charts and data — and enjoy the impressive artworks.

 But for some people, like yourself, who enjoy history being uncovered and taken apart and explained, as you say, like some grand conspiracy —